cnrancher/docs-hangar/docs/10-mirror/03-image-list-format.md

     quay.io/skopeo/stable example.io/library/mirrored-skopeo      latest
     ```

-    The "mirror" format is used for rename the copied destination image name,
+    The `mirror` format is used for rename the copied destination image name,
     and it allows to mirror multiple images to different registry servers and projects.

+    You can use [convert-list](../advanced-usage/convert-list) command to convert the image list file from `Default` format into `Mirror` format.

 The line begin with `//` or `#` will be treated as comment.